siriobalmelli/fastfec/README.md

 executable('demo', 'test.c', dependencies : nonlibc)
 ```

-## I want to statically include this library in my build
+## I want to statically include this library in my program

 This is a very good idea: